2018ennassefi/assignement-thriveEducation/README.md

 ### Ports
-The server container is listening on port 5000. the client container is listening on port 3000.
+The server container is listening on port 5000.

+The client container is listening on port 3000.

 ### Initiliazing the database
 To intiliaze the database, simply go to localhost:5000/init.